MAIN-MK-TAN/OmegaS/README.md

 ## My Hardware

 * Win10 RDP box with enough security holes to qualify as a cheese grater
 * Chromebook in full grayscale (70% of the time.
-No distractions, just decisions) bricked as of 60860Z20250704Z185Z
+No distractions, just decisions)
 * Android phone with no dopamine, no normal UI, and all the settings nobody touches except for me
 * Raspberry Pi 5 waiting on a $12 SSD adapter to be resurrected